How to Naturally Increase Your Collagen Production

 Your best option to promote collagen production naturally is through what you eat.
 If you eat a healthy diet, you can avoid a lot of beauty and health problems that you might otherwise face.

 Some of the foods you should add to your diet to promote collagen are:

-Garlic also contains taurine, which fights damage to collagen fibers.
-This means that the collagen you have will be repaired and last longer.
+Besides that, garlic also contains taurine, which may fight damage to collagen fibers.
+This means that the collagen you have may last longer.

 To get these benefits, you can:

 - Eat a clove of garlic a day.
 If you really don’t like the taste, try 1/4 of a clove a day.
 Just take it like you would a pill and you won’t even notice the flavor.

 - Make tea with garlic and drink it every day.
 Add a clove of garlic to your cinnamon or mint tea.
 Cinnamon and mint help hide the taste of the garlic.